Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Acknowledgements

 \section{Acknowledgements}

-The work presented here was partially funded by the FP7 DEGISCO (Desktop Grids for International Scientific Collaboration) (http://degisco.eu) project, which is supported by the FP7 Capacities Programme under grant agreement number RI-261561.
+The work presented here was partially funded by the EU FP7 DEGISCO (Desktop Grids for International Scientific Collaboration) (http://degisco.eu) project, which is supported by the FP7 Capacities Programme under grant agreement number RI-261561; EU FP7 SCI-BUS (SCIentific gateway Based User Support) project, contract no. RI-283481; and partially supported in the framework of the research theme ``Introduction and Use of Grid Technology in Scientific Research of IMP NASU'' under the State Targeted Scientific and Technical Program to Implement Grid Technology in 2009-2013.
+The special thanks should be expressed to the community of volunteer supporter of the the DG DCI ``SLinCA@Home'', and especially ``Distributed Computing team ``Ukraine'''' (http://distributed.org.ua) for their computing resources generously donated for calculation of some of these results.